-We continue to take a multi-year approach to strengthening our response to modern slavery risks in our operations and supply chains.
+We will continue to take a multi-year approach to strengthening our response to modern slavery risks in our operations and supply chains.
 Improvements in the next reporting period will include:

-- awareness and response plan training to site-based employees and high-risk modern slavery suppliers; - mandatory Modern Slavery eLearning for all staff; - engaging an external provider to conduct a series of onsite project ethical audits during which a significant proportion of both direct Laing O'Rourke and supply chain operatives will be interviewed face to face with the objective of identifying any risks of forced labour; and - the development of key performance indicators.
+- continued awareness and response plan training to site-based employees and high-risk modern slavery suppliers; - refreshed mandatory Modern Slavery eLearning for all staff and toolbox talk for all workforce; and - continued engagement of an external provider to conduct further audits on high-risk suppliers to check they are consistently applying good practice in identifying, deterring, and tackling hidden labour exploitation.